Misiac/worse-osu/README.md

 ## Description
-**Circle Clicker** is a simple Java project brought to life with the libGDX framework, providing a glimpse of rhythmic gaming inspired by _osu!_, using osu beatmap file format While it doesn't aspire to be a full-fledged game, Circle Clicker brings a bit of casual fun and rhythm into your gaming experience.
+**Circle Clicker** is a simple Java project brought to life with the libGDX framework, providing a glimpse of rhythmic gaming inspired by _osu!_, using osu beatmap file format.
+While it doesn't aspire to be a full-fledged game, Circle Clicker brings a bit of casual fun and rhythm into your gaming experience.

 <strong>Please remember that Circle Clicker is not a full-fledged game, but rather a demo showcasing my initial foray into game development.
 It does not use parameters like circle size, approach rate e.t.c.
 For the real experience check out [osu!](https://osu.ppy.sh/home)</strong>